top of page

 Can complex trauma be treated?

 Yes, together we look at the links between your past and your present.
 We gently and compassionately make sense of why you feel, think and behave as you do.
+We start to build internal resources that you can draw upon.

 We may look at your "protector parts" that get triggered in key situations (an IFS process).
 And we talk about what you would like to be different so you can live life more fully and meaningfully.